OSH Answers Fact Sheets

 Mosquitoes lay their eggs in standing water.
 Here are some ways to reduce mosquito breeding sites around homes:

 People should consider staying indoors at dawn, dusk and in the early evening, which are peak mosquito biting times.
 If you are outdoors during these times, wear long-sleeved shirts and long pants.
-Wear light colored clothing as it is less attractive to mosquitoes.
+Wear light coloured clothing as it is less attractive to mosquitoes.

 If you choose to use an insect repellent always read the entire label carefully and follow the label directions.
 The Pest Management Registry Agency has registered five different active ingredients for use in Canada as personal insect repellents.